arangodb-helper/arangodb/README.md

 This program will run on Linux, OSX or Windows.

 Note: The standard build uses a docker container to run the build if.
-If docker is not available `make local` runs the go compiler directly and places the binary directly in the project directory.
+If docker is not available `make local` runs the [go compiler](https://golang.org/) directly and places the binary directly in the project directory.
+In this case you need to install the `golang` package on your system.

 Starting a cluster
 ------------------